The Marvelous Land Of Oz

 of his tin bosom.

-this he fancied he heard a low moan proceed from the rose; but he
+he did this he fancied he heard a low moan proceed from the rose;

 Line-Art Drawing